jaredevans/openai-cli-convo/README.md

 ## endpoint-oai.py

 `endpoint-oai.py` is a Python script that provides a REPL (Read-Eval-Print Loop) for chatting with any OpenAI-compatible API endpoint, such as [LM Studio](https://lmstudio.ai/).
 It's designed for continuous conversation with session-only memory management, automatically compressing old messages into a running summary to avoid exceeding the context window.
+It also includes a `/check` command to verify the last AI response using the official OpenAI API.
+Useful when you're prompting to a smaller, less capable AI model.

 ### Features

 - **OpenAI-Compatible Endpoint**: Connects to any service that provides a `/v1/chat/completions` endpoint.
 - **Automatic Context Compression**: When the conversation gets long, it automatically summarizes the oldest parts of the dialogue, allowing for very long conversations.
+- **Response Verification**: Use the `/check` command to get a second opinion on the AI's last answer from an OpenAI model (e.g., `gpt-5-mini`).
 - **REPL Interface**: For continuous conversation.
-- **Configurable**: Key parameters like the endpoint URL, model name, and context size can be configured via environment variables.
+- **Configurable**: Key parameters can be configured via environment variables.

 ### Usage